 Kryptone Records/BMG International

 The first set in my stack this week is a reissue of what might be an obscurity for most music listeners but to fans, is something we are very happy to see.
 Klark Kent recorded an 8-song EP released in 1978, originally on 10-inch green vinyl.
-The liner notes on the EP inferred that the identity of this particular Klark Kent was unknown, but that Stewart Copeland might have an idea of who this might be.
+The liner notes on the EP imply that the identity of this particular Klark Kent was unknown, but that Stewart Copeland might have an idea of who this might be.
 (So in other words, it was no secret that Copeland was Klark Kent!)
 This two-record reissue includes the complete studio recordings of Klark Kent all in one place.
 A previous and sought-after CD compilation, Kollected Works, assembled most (but not all) of them, and “Guerilla” from the original EP was lost on that disc as a hidden bonus track.
 This new set makes everything right in the Klark Kent universe.

 This reissue, on two 12-inch LPs, leads off with a “reunion” track recorded circa 2020, followed by the contents of the original EP.
-The second record includes all of the non-album tracks Copeland recorded, such as “Thrills” and “Office Girls” which appeared on the I.R.S Greatest Hits Vols.
+The second record includes all of the non-album tracks Copeland recorded, such as “Thrills” and “Office Girls” which appeared on the I.R.S.
+Greatest Hits Vols.
 2 & 3 compilation, the single “Too Kool to Kalypso,” and “Yo Ho Ho” which appeared on a holiday music compilation on I.R.S.
 Records.
 I’m happy to say that this release nudges a little of that late ’70s brightness off of the sound, and gives it an additional warmth that is welcome.
 These tracks sound better than ever.

 The CD and digital download versions include 12 additional demo tracks.
 They are interesting curiosities for completists, but I don’t miss them on vinyl.
 Otherwise, if you’re in the mood for something a little quirky with a Police-ish lean to it, and haven’t heard this recording yet, Klark Kent is your man.
 And if you don’t like his arrogance, you can suck his socks!
 (Fans know exactly what I’m talking about!)